chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 # Understanding RAG Tutorial Components and Dependencies

 Below please find explanations of the code.
 The explanations were initially provided by a chatbot, then both lightly edited for brevity and finally interspersed among the code by a human.
+One way to better understand how a RAG works is, section by section, to read the description of the function of the code and then to read the code itself.

 First, import torch, a library for machine learning tasks.
 Then, import pretrained models from the HuggingFace transformers library:

 * The pipeline function provides a simple API to perform NLP tasks using pretrained models.
 It abstracts away the complexity of loading models and tokenizers, making it easy to use them for inference.
 * AutoConfig is a class that helps automatically load the configuration for a pretrained model, including details about the model architecture, hyperparameters, and other settings necessary for initializing the model.
 * AutoTokenizer is a class in the transformers library that helps automatically load the appropriate tokenizer for a pretrained model, making it easier to switch between different models and their respective tokenizers.
-*
+* AutoModelForCausalLM is a class that loads a pretrained model with a causal language modeling head.
+Causal language models are designed to predict the next token in a sequence.
+A token is an NLP unit that represents a piece of text.
+* GenerationConfig is a class that configures text generation parameters, such as setting the maximum length of the generated text or choosing the decoding strategy.
+A decoding strategy determines how the model selects the next word in a sequence based on the probabilities assigned to each possible word.

 ```bash
 import torch